OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 ```

 ### Description
-The test case validates the "/rest/v1/system/users/{id}" through the standard RESTAPI DELETE method.
+The test case validates the "/rest/v1/system/users/{id}" through the standard REST API DELETE method.

 1. Verify that the request passes when trying to delete a new user who is part of ovsdb_users group and is not logged in.
- a.
+ - a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
- b.
+ - b.
 Verify if the HTTP response is 204 NO CONTENT.
- c.
+ - c.
 Confirm that the returned user list has the expected data.

 2. Verify that the request fails when trying to delete a new user who is part of ovsdb_users group and is logged in.
- a.
+ - a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
- b.
+ - b.
 Verify if the HTTP response is `400 BAD REQUEST`.
- c.
+ - c.
 Confirm that the returned user list has the expected data.

 3. Verify that the request fails when trying to delete the current user and is logged in.
- a.
+ - a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
- b.
+ - b.
 Verify if the HTTP response is `400 BAD REQUEST`.
- c.
+ - c.
 Confirm that the returned user list has the expected data.

 4. Verify that the request fails after trying to delete a nonexistent user.
- a.
+ - a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
- b.
+ - b.
 Verify if the HTTP response is `400 BAD REQUEST`.

 5. Verify that the request fails after trying to delete a new user who is not part of the ovsdb_users group.
- a.
+ - a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
- b.
+ - b.
 Verify if the HTTP response is `400 BAD REQUEST`.
- c.
+ - c.
 Confirm that the returned user list has the expected data.

 ### Test result criteria
 #### Test pass criteria